 – – – – – – – – – – – – – – – – – –

-Watch Jeremy Griffith present his breakthrough redeeming explanation of the human condition in , or read .
+Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in ; for a fuller explanation read ; and for a summary presentation of the key ‘instinct vs intellect’ explanation watch .
 And as mentioned, describes how cooperative, loving and gentle our bonobo-like ape ancestors were—the instinctive memory of which is our moral soul—and how unbearably depressing it has been for us fully conscious, psychologically upset, soul-corrupted, ‘fallen’ humans to not be able, until now, to explain and understand why we corrupted our all-loving innocent soul.
 You can also read more about what exactly the human condition is in ; and much more about the anguish of Resignation in .
 We also recommend which also covers the subject of Resignation.

 Discussion or comment on this essay is welcomed—see below.